 So the question arose as to whether plant from all these different lifeforms will have different ways to ecological strategies to deal with the needs to transport water.

-Needless to say, our study was based in the Daintree, one of Australia’s prime lowland tropical rainforest.
+Our study was based again in the Daintree, one of Australia’s prime lowland tropical rainforest.
 I’ll probably be shameless and say that we used the permanent monitoring plot for which we had previously published a full species list for.

 Next we wanted to understand how anatomical characteristics of plant vessels influences plant performance.
 For this we used the leaf material for biochemical analysis, looking at leaf carbon isotope ratios.
 Basically, this analysis would enable us to get an idea of how well our study plants are photosynthesizing and how efficiently it is using water.